 - Spaces between teeth

-It’s not uncommon for dentists to provide limited services to patients seeking orthodontic intervention.
-For a full range of orthodontic services, you’ll want to schedule an appointment with an orthodontist.
-If you want to explore all your options for straightening teeth, an orthodontist will be able to give you all the information you need.
+Many dentists tend to only provide limited services to patients seeking orthodontic intervention.
+For a full range of orthodontic services, you’ll want to seek out and schedule an appointment with an orthodontist.
+If you want to explore all your options for straightening teeth, an orthodontist can give you all the information you need.

 While it can be tempting to stick with your dentist for orthodontic treatment, it’s better to ask for a referral to a trusted orthodontist.
-It’s not uncommon that our orthodontists have to fix mistakes made by general dentists.
-Teeth that are improperly moved can give you an overbite, cause jaw pain, or create other dental issues you didn’t have prior to .
+Unfortunately, it’s not uncommon that our orthodontists have to fix mistakes made by general dentists.
+Teeth that are improperly moved can give you bite problems, cause jaw pain, or create other dental issues you didn’t have prior to orthodontics.

 General dentists don’t have the education needed to offer the same services as orthodontists.
-However, this doesn’t stop some of them from offering to do your braces or Invisalign.
-An orthodontist will be able to give you the best results because they are trained to move teeth safely and effectively.
+However, this doesn’t stop some of them from offering metal braces or Invisalign.
+An orthodontist can deliver ideal results because they are trained to move teeth safely and effectively.

-The Grand Rapids orthodontists at Armbrecht & Wierenga Orthodontics strive to help patients feel confident with beautiful healthy smiles.
-If you are interested in learning more about orthodontic treatments for teenagers, adults, and children, please feel free to give us a call at (616) 455-4800.
+Our orthodontists in Grand Rapids, MI, have years of experience helping patients feel confident with beautiful healthy smiles.
+If you are interested in learning more about orthodontic treatments for teenagers, adults, or children, please call Armbrecht & Wierenga Orthodontics at (616) 455-4800 or contact us online.